wp-plugins/custom-metadata/readme.txt

 == Upgrade Notice ==

+= 0.7 =

+Version 0.6 and higher of the plugin uses new APIs available in WordPress 3.3+, so please make sure you're running WordPress 3.3 or higher before upgrading this plugin.
+Version 0.7 adds the ability to have readonly fields.

 = 0.6 =

 Version 0.6 and higher of the plugin uses new APIs available in WordPress 3.3+, so please make sure you're running WordPress 3.3 or higher before upgrading this plugin.